Maxine Adeline Burger, age 95

 Maxine Adeline Burger, age 95 of Nebraska City died May 25, 2021 at The Ambassador in Nebraska City.
+Maxine was born December 12, 1925 in Nebraska City, the daughter of Edward and Marie (Rambat) Bremer.
+She married Harry Herman Burger October 10, 1951 in Talmage.
+Maxine lived in the Talmage and Nebraska City area her entire life and had worked as a real estate agent.
+She was a member of the Faith Lutheran Church and Eagles Auxiliary.
+She had been very active in the Nebraska City Chamber of Commerce Ambassadors and was a recipient of the Women’s Division Chamber of Commerce Ethel Gaskill Award.
+Maxine loved playing cards, gardening and yard work, spending time with family and visiting the casinos.

-Survivors include her daughters, Colleen Kreifels and husband Dale of Nebraska City and Karen Sinn and husband Bob of Lincoln; 2 grandchildren; 4 great grandchildren; many other relatives and friends.
+Survivors include her daughters, Colleen Kreifels and husband Dale of Nebraska City and Karen Sinn and husband Bob of Lincoln; grandchildren, Jamie Davis and husband Heath, Erin Kelly and husband Justin; great grandchildren, Jackson and Pierce Kelly and Zeppelin and Halen Davis; sister, Ardell Garlipp of Hamburg, IA; sister-in-law, Rosemary Burger of Nebraska City; many other relatives and friends.

 Funeral services will be 11:00 A.M.
 Tuesday, June 1, 2021 at the Faith Lutheran Church in Talmage with burial in Wyuka Cemetery in Nebraska City.